fredericplante/arduino-tvout/README.md

 <img src="http://nootropicdesign.com/hackvision/images/hackvision_02_320x240.jpg" width="50%"/>

+This module use it's own ATMEGA328.

 nootropic design, the Video Experimenter: http://nootropicdesign.com/ve/

 <img src="http://nootropicdesign.com/ve/images/videoExperimenter_01_320x240.jpg" width="50%"/>

+This module will also do VideoIN fuction in low resolution 1 bit color.
+Note that it will not work on Arduino Mega256

 **Related project that are not powered by the TVout library**

 rossumur's Arduinocade: https://github.com/rossumur/Arduinocade

 <img src="https://raw.githubusercontent.com/rossumur/Arduinocade/master/sim/docs/arduinocade_fritz_pro.png" width="50%"/>

 **Other GIT holding the TVout project**